 This means that the Valve Index uses base stations placed around your play area to track the movement of your headset and controllers, making your movements way more accurate but at the cost of freedom; you cannot take your Valve Index and play with it wherever you’d like at any time.

 However, what you get here with the Valve Index is a much more comfortable headset with a much wider range of display options and some of the coolest VR controllers we’ve ever seen.
-The display, which is made up of two 1440×1600 LCD screens (one per each eye) can switch between 80 Hz, 90 Hz, 120 Hz, or 144 Hz refresh rates, which makes the Index not only visually crisp but also buttery smooth.
-The faster refresh rates mean that the gameplay looks and feels much more realistic as well when the display is turned up to max.
+The display, which is made up of two 1440×1600 LCD screens (one per eye) can switch between 80 Hz, 90 Hz, 120 Hz, or 144 Hz refresh rates, which makes the Index not only visually crisp but also buttery smooth.
+The faster refresh rates mean that the gameplay looks and feels much more realistic as well.

 Valve Index Kit – $1000